hy172574895/EasyCompleteYou/ReadMe.md

 Especially the `ctags` support of `LeaderF`

 ## Cooperate with [Rooter](https://github.com/airblade/vim-rooter)
-`Rooter` is build with ECY, you don't have to install it separately.
+`Rooter` build with ECY, you don't have to install it separately.
 ---
 You can also make `Rooter` work with some plugins like `lightline.vim` and `airline` to show workspace dir of current buffer.